lowRISC/opentitan/hw/ip/hmac/doc/_index.md

 }
 ```

-## Trigger HMAC/SHA-256 engine
+## Triggering HMAC/SHA-256 engine

-The following code shows how to send a message to the HMAC, the proceedure is
+The following code shows how to send a message to the HMAC, the procedure is
-the same whether a full HMAC or SHA-256 calculation only is wanted (choose
+the same whether a full HMAC or just a SHA-256 calculation is required (choose
 between them using {{< regref "CFG.hmac_en" >}}).
 In both cases the SHA-256 engine must be
 enabled using {{< regref "CFG.sha_en" >}} (once all other configuration has been properly set).
 If the message is bigger than 512-bit, the software must wait until the FIFO